conradoqg/pioc/README.md

 this module as a factory.

-If *name* is specified, the service will be bound by that name, otherwise, the name of the service will be retrieved by using the last segment of the *filename*, without any file extensions.
+If *name* is specified, the service will be bound by that name, otherwise, the name of the service will be retrieved by using the last segment of the *filename* or $serviceName property, without any file extensions.

 Returns the module to allow method chaining.